Saudi Tadawul Group hires JP Morgan, Citi, NCB Capital for IPO -statement

-Middle EastSaudi Tadawul Group hires JP Morgan, Citi, NCB Capital for IPO -statement

-Saudi Tadawul Group, the owner and operator of the country's stock market, said on Wednesday it appointed JP Morgan, (JPM.N) Citigroup (C.N) and the securities arm of Saudi National Bank (1180.SE) for its initial public offering.
+DUBAI (Reuters) -Saudi Tadawul Group, the owner and operator of the country’s stock market, said on Wednesday it appointed JP Morgan, Citigroup and the securities arm of Saudi National Bank for its initial public offering.

 Tadawul said the public share sale will allow it to expand and strengthen its position globally.
 The deal is part of efforts by Saudi Arabia to diversify its economy.